getsentry/sentry-infra-tools/README.md

 * `SENTRY_KUBE_KUBECTL_VERSION`: Set `SENTRY_KUBE_KUBECTL_VERSION=1.22.17` to configure the kubectl version to use
 * `SENTRY_KUBE_NO_CONTEXT`: Set `SENTRY_KUBE_NO_CONTEXT=1` to skip checking for a functional kube context
 * `SENTRY_KUBE_ROOT`: Sets the workspace root.
 It defaults to the git root directory.

+## How to use sentry-infra-tools in editable mode (for development) in another environment

+Lets assume you have a local working copy of sentry-infra-tools in `~/sentry-infra-tools` and you want to use it in another virtual environment in editable mode.
+Here is how you can do it:

+1. Go to the environment where you want to use sentry-infra-tools in editable mode.
+2.